aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 ### 2. Create IAM roles for addon

 Several addons use the AWS APIs to seamlessly integrate Kubernetes with AWS infrastructure and services.
-Proper IAM roles and policies or other AWS ressources may need to be configured to grant the addons necessary permissions.
+Proper IAM roles and policies or other AWS resources may need to be configured to grant the addons necessary permissions.
 For example loadbalancer interact with EC2 AWS APIs to provision NLB/ALB and Karpenter interact with EC2 AWS APIs to provision compute (EC2/Fargate)

 ![addons-lb-role](/static/images/addon-lb-role.png)